M5-brane prongs, string soliton bound states and wall-crossing

 Upon Bogomolny completion of squares using the above $\zeta$-decomposition, as in fact anticipated in \cite{Gauntlett:1999xz} (see Appendix~\ref{AppA:identities} for some useful details), this gives\ \bea && {\cal E}\, =\, \left| \partial_{[a} X \zeta^{1}_{b]} \,+\, \partial_{[a} Y \zeta^{2}_{b]} \,-\, \frac 12 \delta_{ac} \delta_{bd} \tilde{\mathcal{H}}^{cd} \right|^2 \,+\, \frac 12 \left( \zeta^1_a \partial_a X + \zeta^2_a \partial_a Y \right)^2 \\ [1mm] && \qquad +\, \partial_a X \tilde{\mathcal{H}}^{ab} \zeta^{1}_b \,+\, \partial_a Y \tilde{\mathcal{H}}^{ab} \zeta^{2}_b\ -\, \sum_{a \ne b} \zeta^{1}_a \zeta^{2}_b \left( \partial_a X \partial_b Y - \partial_b X \partial_a Y\right) -\ \left( \zeta^{1} \cdot \zeta^{2} \right) \left( \partial X \cdot \partial Y \right)\quad \nn \eea Then the energy functional is minimized when the BPS bound equations

 are satisfied.\ We will study these equations and the resulting configurations alongwith appropriate boundary conditions in what follows.
-The above essentially ignores the last two sets of terms in (\ref{completiongen}): we will argue in sec.~\ref{sec:tension} and sec.~\ref{tensionnon-ortho} that these terms in fact give negligible contribution in the limit of approaching the wall of marginal stability, and thereby lead to a self-consistent energy minimization via the Bogomolny completion.
-We will discuss this further later.
+The above essentially ignores the last two sets of terms in (\ref{completiongen}): we will argue later in sec.~\ref{sec:tension}, sec.~\ref{sec:Bog1str-os} and sec.~\ref{tensionnon-ortho} that these terms in fact give negligible contribution in the limit of approaching the wall of marginal stability, and thereby lead to a self-consistent energy minimization via the Bogomolny completion.